anabaei/Javascript/GCP.md

 *  Even a popular, commonly-used container library can contain thousands of images with malware.
 This malware might include cryptocurrency miners, back doors, website redirectors, and DNS hijackers.
 *  You can use drift prevention to keep your container immutable, meaning no new executables can be added.
 *  A software bill of materials, or SBOM, is a machine-readable list of each piece of software and its components involved in the supply chain.
+* Imagine a container is about to be deployed, but it has vulnerabilities that violate a policy.
+If a violation of the policy is found during orchestration, deployment will be stopped.
+* Role-based Access Control, or RBAC is a type of identity and access management, or IAM, that is central to Kubernetes operations.
+It involves a template or permission set that determines who can execute what, and where it can be executed.
+* Because the cluster-admin role grants unlimited access, never grant cluster-admin access to any users or teams that don’t need high-level access.
+* Also, avoid aggregating or combining privileges.